+1. 850,000 tons galvanized steel processed per year based on a 12-month rolling time period as determined at the end of each calendar month from EUCON-GALV-LINE-S1.

-- 1. IN COMPLIANCE.
-From January 2016 through February 2017, the highest 12 month rolling tons of galvanized steel produced was 504,402 tons in June 2016.
+IN COMPLIANCE.
+From January 2019 through May 2020, the highest 12 month rolling tons of galvanized steel produced was 487,546 tons in May 2019.
 See attached.

-850,000 tons galvanized steel processed per year based on a 12-month rolling time period as determined at the end of each calendar month from EUCON-GALV-LINE-S1. - 2.
+2. 838.6 million cubic feet per year of natural gas based on a 12-month rolling time period as determined at the end of each calendar month from EUCON-GALV-LINE-S1 Annealing Furnace, including the duct burner, and edge burners.

 IN COMPLIANCE.
-From January 2016 through February 2017, the highest 12 month rolling natural gas usage was 440.642 MMCF in October 2016.
+From January 2019 through May 2020, the highest 12 month rolling natural gas usage was 391.677 MMCF in January 2019.
 See attached.

-838.6 million cubic feet per year of natural gas based on a 12-month rolling time period as determined at the end of each calendar month from EUCON-GALV-LINE-S1 Annealing Furnace, including the duct burner, and Edge Burners. - 3.
-NOT APPLICABLE.
-According to Mr. Blevens, this process has not been started up yet.
-Phosphoric Acid is limited to 105.6 pounds per day on a 24-hour average from the EUCON-GALV-LINE-S1 Phosphorus and Chromate Coating operation.
+3. Phosphoric Acid is limited to 105.6 pounds per day on a 24-hour average from the EUCON-GALV-LINE-S1 Phosphorus and Chromate Coating operation.

+IN COMPLIANCE.
+Highest usage was approximately 50 pounds per day on a 24-hour average in March 3, 2020.
+Need clarification if it is a block or rolling average.